How to Start an S Corp in Minnesota

 Keep Your Minnesota S Corp Compliant

-Once you have your Minnesota S corp up and running, you will want to be sure to keep your business in good standing by following state laws and guidelines.
-Minnesota requires businesses to file an annual renewal, and you will have to pay Minnesota state taxes each year.
+Once you get your Minnesota S corp up and running, you’ll want to keep your business in good standing by following state laws and guidelines.
+Minnesota requires businesses to file an annual renewal as well as pay state taxes each year.

 Minnesota S Corp Annual Renewal

-Also known as an annual report, your annual renewal must be filed each year with the Minnesota Secretary of State.
-The purpose of the annual renewal is to update the state government with any changes to your business’s address or contact information.
-The state government uses this information to track state taxes.
+You must file your annual renewal — also known as an annual report — each year with the Minnesota Secretary of State.
+The purpose of the annual renewal is to update the state government on any changes to your business’s address or contact information.
+The state government also uses this information to track state taxes.

-Even if your business does not make a profit, you must file an annual report before December 31st of each year.
+Even if your business doesn’t make a profit, you must still file an annual renewal before December 31 every year.
 The state of Minnesota can dissolve your business if you fail to file on time.
-While your business may be taxed as an S corporation, your business entity is still technically an LLC, so you should file the same annual report that LLCs file.
+While your business may be taxed as an S corp, it’s still technically an LLC, so you should file the same annual renewal that other LLCs file.

 Check out our Minnesota Annual Renewal guide for step-by-step filing instructions.